joebywan/joebywan.github.io/_posts/2023-8-12-automation-for-watching-discounts.md

 I don't NEED a frontend, so if I'm going to worry about that, it'll be at the end/never.

+Have a gander at the code, happy for constructive criticism/suggestions: [https://github.com/joebywan/priceChecker](https://github.com/joebywan/priceChecker)

 Anyway, rather than a LOTR length snooze fest, I'll split this up into more manageable installments.
 Ciao!